driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ## Prerequisites

-<p>Before continuing, ensure you have the following prerequisites set up:</p>
+Before continuing, ensure you have the following prerequisites set up

 ### Azure Credentials